awescode/IPFirewall/README.md

 # Laravel firewall by IP
 The tool for protection your Laravel 5 website by IP.
-The system works with dynamic tables and you can add your IP to Z7D firewall remotely.
+The system works with dynamic tables and you can add your IP to Awescode Firewall remotely.

 # Installation